Wednesday, April 17, 2024

 Exchanging energy via currency?

-Currency is a recognized media of value (i.e. everyone agrees on it's value) that we exchange our energy for (just think electrical current i.e. Current-cy).
+Currency is a recognized media of value (i.e. everyone agrees on its value) that we exchange our energy for (just think electrical current i.e. Current-cy).

-We expend energy through labor to create things (or to provide direct services to others) that people want or need.
+We expend energy through labor to create things (or provide direct services to others) that people want or need.

-We in turn are given currency (portable, transferable, stored labor/energy) in exchange for that labor, which we can then use to acquire goods and services others labor to produce that we need or want but do not have the time, skills or interest to directly labor for.
+We in turn are given currency (portable, transferable, stored labor/energy) in exchange for that labor, which we can then use to acquire goods and services others labor to produce, that we need or want but do not have the time, skills, or interest to directly labor for.

-Through a universally accepted ¹medium of exchange - of portable and transferable energy (i.e.currency) - we can more easily benefit mutually from the skills, talent and labor of an unlimited number of others without having to barter.
+Through a universally accepted ¹medium of exchange - of portable and transferable energy (i.e.currency) - we can more easily benefit mutually from the skills, talent, and labor of an unlimited number of others without having to barter.

-Our energy is expended and exchanged for transportable/ transferable currency which they in turn can exchange for goods and services that have been created by the labor/energy of others, which they themselves can also convert to currency.
+Our energy is expended and exchanged for transportable/ transferable currency which they in turn can exchange for goods and services that have been created by the labor/energy of others, which they can also convert to currency.

 Who is in control?